Bristol-Cyber-Security-Group/testbed-os/docs/networking/architecture.rst

-Testbed-OS Networking Architecture
+TestbedOS Networking Architecture
 ##################################

-This document describe the components of the Testbed-OS networking system and its components.
+This document describe the components of the TestbedOS networking system and its components.

 Background
 **********